 - Zulip is an open source slack-alike with first-class mathematics support.

-- Riot is the flagship semi-secure chat system for Matrix.
+- Element is the flagship semi-secure chat system for Matrix.
 Looks a little like Slack.

 - Slack is a communication platform somewhat more oriented towards workplace organising than other chat programs.
 Can be forced to support mathematics.
 Its UX is unsatisfactory for ad hoc groups (signing on is hard, and it requires people to learn how to turn on notifications, and you end up with a million Slack channels of low activity) and it is hosted by a third party with dubiously competent enforcement of their jurisdiction’s wacky geopolitical tantrums.